Getting Started with REM

 ])Fetch Vectors by ID

 Find the most similar vectors to a given query vector.
-Queries are automatically routed to the nearest miner for lowest latency.
+Queries are automatically routed to miners for lowest latency.

 Basic Query